-This website is a central location for students to obtain the information they need and will continue to evolve as more information becomes available, requirements change, and processes are modified.
-We encourage you to review this site, share it with others, and send us your suggestions about how we can improve it, provide more information, or improve our response. https://www.assumption.edu/knowmore
+This Student Portal Site is a central location for students to obtain the information they need and will continue to evolve as more information becomes available, requirements change, and processes are modified.
+We encourage students to review this site, share it with others, and send us suggestions about how we can improve it, provide more information, or improve our response. https://my.assumption.edu/students/knowmore/Pages/default.aspx